steph-koopmanschap/foodchain-simulator/README.md

 # The food chain simulator is a simulation of organisms based on foodchain dynamics

+Anyone is free to contribute, copy, or change this project.

 ## This simulation consists of 3 types of organisms:

     Plants (are eaten by herbivores and omnivores)